 For example, you could disable the IPv4 ping reply for your server by editing the ICMP/IPv4 rule and selecting Drop from the Action menu.
 This retains the rule so you can easily allow it again if you wish instead of simply deleting the rule by clicking the bin icon.
 Save any changes by clicking Ok, or return without changing the rule by clicking Cancel.

 Please note that the Default rule Drop/Accept matches both IPv4 and IPv6 protocols.
 If you have an IPv6 interface enabled on your server remember to add firewall rules for IPv6 traffic as well.

 As with most firewall setups, the order of the rules also matters.
 All packets will be compared to the rules on a top-down basis, and the action is selected based on which rule matches the packet first.
 New rules you create are added to the bottom of the list, but you can change the order of the rules by simply dragging and dropping any rule on its list.

 An example of using the rule order, for instance, if you wish to block all incoming IPv6 traffic, just create a new rule with Family: IPv6, Action: Drop and leave Protocol, Source, and Destination to “All”, then move that new rule to the top of the list using the arrows.
 This will supersede any other IPv6 rules below it regardless of their Action selection.

-When you are done adding new or editing the existing rules, click the Save changes button again to apply the current set of rules to your firewall, then turn it on by clicking the toggle to Enabled at the top right of the page.
+When you are done adding new or editing the existing rules, click the Save changes button again to apply the current set of rules to your firewall, then turn it on by clicking the toggle to Enabled.

 With the UpCloud Firewall configured and enabled your cloud server gets the extra protection it deserves.
 Thanks to the easy-to-use web console you don’t have to worry about locking yourself out of your server by accidentally blocking SSH connections.
 For more intricate connection policies, consider implementing a server-side software firewall, such as iptables, as well.